pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 idata_trt["posterior_predictive"]["pred"].mean() - idata_ntrt["posterior_predictive"]["pred"].mean()
 ```

-All perspectives on the question of causal inference here seem broadly convergent.
-Next we'll see an example where the choices an analyst makes can go quite wrong.
+All these perspectives on the question of causal inference here seem broadly convergent.
+Next we'll see an example where the choices an analyst makes can go quite wrong and real care needs to be made in the application of these inferential tools.

 +++